Wastwater

 There are two roads to Wasdale, the most travelled being the one from Gosforth, a small village on the A595 near to Seascale.
 The narrow road is hemmed in by trees and dry stone walls along much of its length until you are almost at the lake before opening up to give views of Whin Rigg and Illgill Head (above), a steep mountain range rising up from the far shore of the lake.

-The two roads join at Greendale on the shore of Wastwater lake and the narrow road continues north eastwards to skirt the shore of Wast Water lake along its 3 mile length.
+The two roads join at Greendale on the shore of Wastwater and the narrow road continues north eastwards to skirt the shore of Wastwater along its 3 mile length.

 The road is narrow, very close to the water in places, and has many potholes so care needs to be taken when passing oncoming traffic.